stsievert/BlackBox/README.md

 There might be some more ideas [here](http://stackoverflow.com/questions/641420/how-should-i-log-while-using-multiprocessing-in-python).
 There seems to be a recommended solution using pipes.
 I am very curious about it!
 It might run into the same issues as I do (see cdleary's comment and in general that whole comment thread).

+11/12/2016 - I think getter methods for accesing experiment info should be in the serializer.
+However, I suspect they should be static...you should not need any serializer state to access them.